 #Covered Indication

-1RA, articular juvenile idiopathic arthritis (JIA), ankylosing spondylitis, non-radiographic axial spondyloarthritis, reactive arthritis, Behçet's disease: rheumatologist
+1RA, juvenile idiopathic arthritis (articular), ankylosing spondylitis, non-radiographic axial spondyloarthritis, reactive arthritis, Behçet's disease: rheumatologist only

 3Plaque psoriasis: dermatologist only